-Celiac disease is an autoimmune disease Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+Celiac disease is an autoimmune disease Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more .
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more .
 The immune system is your body's defense system that helps protect you from illness and infection.
 In an autoimmune disease, your immune system attacks part of your own body.

 In celiac disease, your immune system reacts to a protein called gluten, which is in certain grains

 The immune reaction makes antibodies What are the main parts of the immune system? that damage the lining of your small intestines

 Damage to the lining of your intestines keeps you from absorbing nutrients from food

 Unabsorbed fat makes your stool greasy